treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 ### Multiple writers

-We can support multiple concurrent writers and allow all writers to succeed (keeping the results of the last writer).
+We need to support multiple concurrent writers and allow all writers to succeed (keeping the results of the last writer).
+Supporting multiple concurrent writers will require resolving two issues.

+#### Branch name to use

+Find a useful predictable job branch name to use.
+Some Spark writers call the output committer `*Job` operations with different job IDs that the `*Task` operations.
+That's why we don't use the job ID to identify their branch.
+But it raises the question of what we _can_ use.

+In practice _other_ committers manage to identify this case somehow.
+Further discovery will be needed here.
+I suspect maybe they just use a different writer.

+#### Add safe concurrent merge semantics to lakeFS.

+One committer has to win in all merges.
+The issue is that if multiple concurrent writes added objects with _different_ names and more than one succeeds, the last branch to merge will have left the destination before another write and will not know the names of all the objects that it needs to delete.
+This may lead to leftovers from previously successful concurrent writes.

-We add a "merge-if" operation to lakeFS: atomically merge branch B into branch A if branch A is at a given lakeFS commit.
+To handle this we add a "merge-if" operation to lakeFS: atomically merge branch B into branch A if branch A is at a given lakeFS commit.

-Now change LakeFSOutputCommitter to loop during HOC commit:
+Now change LakeFSOutputCommitter to loop during job commit:

 * Attempt to merge the task branch into the source branch _if the source branch has not moved_.